Vatsa10/IG-Feed/README.md

 ## Important Notes

 ### Instagram Integration

+**Embed Mode:**
-- This application uses Instagram's embed endpoint (`/embed/`) for profile viewing
+- Uses Instagram's official embed endpoint (`/embed/`)
-- Content availability depends on Instagram's API and embedding policies
+- Content availability depends on Instagram's embedding policies
 - Some profiles may have restricted embedding capabilities

+**Proxy Mode:**
+- Uses Puppeteer to render full Instagram profiles
+- Converts images to base64 data URLs to bypass CDN 403 errors
+- Removes login modals and popups automatically
+- Requires proxy server running on port 5000

+### Image Loading Solution
+The proxy mode solves Instagram CDN restrictions by:
+1. Loading the profile in Puppeteer's authenticated browser context
+2. Converting all images to base64 data URLs using canvas
+3. Embedding images directly in HTML to eliminate external CDN requests
+4. This bypasses 403 Forbidden errors from Instagram's CDN

 ### Browser Compatibility
 - Modern browsers with ES6+ support are required
 - Cross-origin restrictions may apply based on browser security settings
 - localStorage must be enabled for theme persistence
+- Canvas API required for base64 image conversion

 ### Privacy & Security
 - No user data is collected or stored on external servers
 - Theme preferences are stored locally in the browser
+- Proxy server runs locally and doesn't store any data
 - All Instagram interactions occur through official Instagram domains

 ### Limitations
 - Private profiles require Instagram authentication
 - Embedding restrictions may vary by profile and content type
 - Network connectivity affects loading performance
+- Proxy mode has longer initial load time due to image conversion
+- Puppeteer requires Chrome/Chromium to be installed

 ## Contributing